 There are some types of hackers, a bit of “terminology”.

 Black hat — classical hacker, get unauthorized access.

-Grey hat — person who gets unauthorized access but reveals the weaknesses to the company.
+Grey hat — a person who gets unauthorized access but reveals the weaknesses to the company.

-Script kiddie — person with no technical skills just used pre-made tools.
+Script kiddie — a person with no technical skills just used pre-made tools.

 - Learn To Code (Programming).

 - Markup and as many technologies as you can!

 That depends on what platform you’ll be working on.
 For web applications, I suggest you learn HTML, PHP, JSP, and ASP.
 For mobile applications, try Java (Android), Swift (iOS), C# (Windows Phone).
 For desktop-based software try Java, C#, C++.

 I would like to recommend Python as well because its a general purpose language and getting more popular nowadays due to its portability.

 But what really is necessary for every programming language is to learn the fundamentals of programming, concepts like the data types, the variable manipulation throughout the program at the OS level to the use of subroutines aka functions and so on.
 If you learn these, it’s pretty much the same for every programming language except for some syntax changes.